mimblewimble/docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 While the kernel excess of a transaction can be computed by anyone, there's major benefit in including it in every transaction's kernel, as it allows for aggregation within blocks.

-The following is true for any valid transcation (ignoring fees):
+The following is true for any valid transaction (ignoring fees):

 ```text
 transaction: